K-9 REHABILITATION LTD

 Freya also came to us reactive to people (especially men.)
 Freya's owner is a first time dog owner so wasn't sure how to handle this behaviour.
 So we gave her a couple of 1:1 consultations at her house as this is where Freya would react the most by barking the entire time someone is round.
 We worked out that Freya is very Intune with energy and sensitive with emotions.
 So this was a matter of teaching Freya's owners how to maintain their emotions to not allow Freya to feed off that.
 Learning calm and balance when training, and out walking Freya.

-Freya is a very happy go lucky girl who comes to us 3 times a week for day-care as she's a very hyper girl she needs a lot of physical and mental stimulation.
+Freya is a very happy go lucky girl who comes to us 3 times a week for bootcamp as she's a very hyper girl she needs a lot of physical and mental stimulation.

 Molly is a female Border Collie, who joined us in September 2019.
 Molly was rescued by her owners, where she was based at Last Chance Rescue Centre.
 Molly came to us as a highly reactive girl to other dogs of any breed and any gender!
 Being a typical Collie she is very sight driven and would challenge any dog that would move!
 So, this took some time to accustom Molly to approach in a social way with her nose instead of her eyes.
 Molly has made a huge turn around and is now a member of our Tuesday and Thursday packs.
 Since joining us in 2019 she’s been consistently coming to us twice a week for rebalancing with the pack.